okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 The OIN Wizard testing phase uses a plugin app called the **Okta OIN Submission Tester**, which is preinstalled in your Okta Developer Edition org.
 This app requires a password-only authentication policy to run properly.

 For Identity Engine orgs, the default authentication policy requires MFA.
-Use the pre-configured **Password only** authentication policy that is included in your Okta Developer Edition org for the Okta OIN Submission Tester app.
+Use the preconfigured **Password only** authentication policy that is included in your Okta Developer Edition org for the Okta OIN Submission Tester app.

 1. Go to **Application** > **Applications** in the Admin Console.
 1. Click **Okta OIN Submission Tester**.